amvijaye/Neural-Programmer-Interpreter/README.md

-# Neural-Programmer-Interpreter
+# Neural-Programmer-Interprete
-Multiplication and Card Matching Algorithm using Neural Programmer Interpreter
+Neural-Programmer-Interpreter implementation based on the original paper by Scott Reed and Nando De Freitas